vguillet/RedisROS/README.md

 [Installation](#installation) |  [Usage](#usage) | [Advanced Topics](#advanced-topics) | [About](#about)

+**!!!!!
+The current published version is unstable, please wait for the next release !!!!!**

 ---
 > **Warning**
 > This library is still in development, and has not been properly tested, use at your own risks